rexdez/cpu-profiling-golang/README.md

 # CPU profiling in Golang

-This repo is a collection of all the variations I have tried while profiling differentprocesses.
+This repo is a collection of all the variations I have tried while profiling different processes.
 I generates output to folder `pprof-output`.
 You can run the following command to visualize CPU usage:

 For CLI: